Keeping your property safe and clean

 Staying sustainable while taking extra precautions

-You may be concerned that taking some of these precautions could lead to more plastic use or create more waste than usual.
-To make sure you’re still sustainable and responsible, we recommend reading this United Nations Environment Programme handbook.
-It explains how you can keep reducing your plastic footprint and remain sustainable even while you take extra health and safety precautions.
+You may be concerned that taking some of these precautions could lead to more plastic use or waste than usual.
+To make sure you’re still sustainable and responsible, we recommend reading this United Nations Environment Program handbook.
+It explains how you can continue reducing your plastic footprint and remain sustainable even while taking extra health and safety precautions.

 The role of your guests

-Your guests also play a role in taking reasonable precautions to minimise risk.
-Our guidelines for guests – which we also encourage you to share and practice – include these points:
+Your guests also play a role in taking reasonable precautions to minimize risks.
+Our guidelines for guests—which we encourage you to share and practice as well—include these points:

-- Guests should follow your government's and your property’s safety measures.
+- Guests should follow the government's and the property’s safety measures.

-- The European Centre for Disease Prevention and Control recommends informing guests about the local situation when they arrive and giving them advice on how to access healthcare services if they develop symptoms – for example, you could provide contact details for local health services and national hotlines
+- The European Center for Disease Prevention and Control recommends informing guests about the local situation when they arrive and telling them how to access healthcare services if they develop symptoms (e.g. provide contact details for local health services and national hotlines)

 - If guests experience symptoms before check-in or during their stay, they should isolate themselves and inform you

-- If local authorities require or recommend it, guests should register on a track-and-trace app
+- If local authorities require or recommend it, guests should register for a track-and-trace app

 - Guests should report any health and safety incidents at your property to you